dotnet/docs-aspire/docs/whats-new/preview-3.md

        .WithOrleansClient(orleans);
 ```

-## Samples
+## New .NET Aspire samples

-The Aspire samples are located in <https://github.com/dotnet/aspire-samples>, not the main Aspire repo.
+The .NET Aspire samples are located in <https://github.com/dotnet/aspire-samples>, not the main Aspire repo.
 New samples for preview 3 include:

 - [AspireWithJavaScript](https://github.com/dotnet/aspire-samples/tree/main/samples/AspireWithJavaScript) demonstrates an approach for integrating several Node.js apps into a .NET Aspire application, including Angular, React, and Vue.
 - [ClientAppsIntegration](https://github.com/dotnet/aspire-samples/tree/main/samples/ClientAppsIntegration) demonstrates working with client apps such as WinForms, WPF, etc., in a .NET Aspire app, such that the client app is launched along with the AppHost project, can resolve services via service discovery, and logs, traces, and metrics via OpenTelemetry to the dashboard.